Somerset Militia: American War of Independence

-French Revolutionary War
+French Revolutionary Wars

 The militia was already being embodied when Revolutionary France declared war on Britain on 1 February 1793.
 The warrant for calling out the Somerset Militia was received on 8 January and the regiment assembled at Wells on 29 January.
 The French Revolutionary Wars saw a new phase for the English militia: they were embodied for a whole generation, and became regiments of full-time professional soldiers (though restricted to service in the British Isles), which the regular army increasingly saw as a prime source of recruits.
 They served in coast defences, manning garrisons, guarding prisoners of war, and for internal security, while their traditional local defence duties were taken over by the Volunteers and mounted Yeomanry.

 The Somerset Militia spent the summer of 1793 in Cornwall, helping to suppress riots among the tin miners, then wintered at Salisbury.
 In 1794–5 it was part of the garrison of Dover Castle then spent the summer of 1795 with a militia brigade camped on Barham Downs in Kent.
 After wintering in Canterbury it moved to Colchester, and from October 1796 was stationed at Yarmouth, including duty on the coastal guns.